If there's a history of domestic violence in a family, judges use special laws to help protect children when making decisions about child custody.

 For both types of custody, parents can share custody (joint custody) or one parent can have full custody (sole custody).
 A judge grants custody based on what's in the best interest of a child.

-If a parent has been convicted or committed domestic violence for an incident that happened in the last five years, then a law called "3044" applies.
+If a parent has been convicted or committed domestic violence for an incident that happened in the last five years, then Family Code section 3044 (sometimes just called "3044") applies.
 This law requires a judge to go through a detailed decision-making process before giving an abusive parent custody of a child.

 This usually means that the judge grants the non-abusive parent sole legal and physical custody of the child.
 The parent who committed the abuse can still get some visitation with the child.